hironaokato/atom_rc/README.md

 The scale of this printer is Reprap Huxley and print area on XY is same, but Z is bit higher.

-atom 3D Printer aims to fit in small space since most of desktop environment is not that big in Japanese residence.
+atom aims to fit in small space since most of desktop environment is not that big in Japanese residence.

 atom takes this form as a part of RepRap project and is respecting Prusa i3.